EuCorVac-19

 EuCorVac-19 is a COVID-19 vaccine candidate developed by EuBiologics Co.

 Clinical trials

 Phase I/II

 EuBiologics Co., Ltd started the study on February 23, 2021.
-The study is called "Safety, Tolerance and Immunogenicity of EuCorVac-19 for the Prevention of COVID-19 in Healthy Adults" As of April 26, 2021, the trial is ongoing and participants are being accepted.
+The study is titled "Safety, Tolerance and Immunogenicity of EuCorVac-19 for the Prevention of COVID-19 in Healthy Adults" As of April 26, 2021, the trial is ongoing, and participants are being accepted.
 It has an expected primary completion date of March 2022.
-The study is expected to be completed in January 2023.
+The study is anticipated to be completed in January 2023.

 Phase III

 EuBiologics registered a phase III trial with a starting date of October 1, 2022 in the Philippines.